Snolandia/cpph-fileadder/README.md

 # cpph-fileadder README

-This is the README for your extension "cpph-fileadder".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 When right clicking a folder in folder explorer, adds an option to add a cpp/h file at the same time.
 The cpp file automatically has the h file as an #include